loopbackio/loopback.io/pages/en/lb4/Defining-the-API-using-bottom-up-approach.md

 ### Define your models

-Your models will be used to provide schemas to validate against the data your API will intercept and consequently are likely to be referenced as argument types in your controllers, so they should be the first to be defined.
+Your models act as common definitions between data being handled by the API layer and the datasource layer.
+Since your API is going to be built around the manipulation of models and their properties, they will be the first to be defined.

 {% include note.html content="
   `Todo` model from [tutorial](TUTORIAL LINK) is used for demonstration here.
 " %}

-First, write a simple TypeScript class describing your model and its properties.
+First, write a simple TypeScript class describing your model and its
+properties:

+{% include code-caption.html content="src/models/todo.model.ts" %}

 ```ts
 export class Todo {